Macauley Island: Geography and geomorphology

-A vine (Ipomoea cairica) grows amongst other plants down scoriaceous talus slopes and tuff cliffs on the seaward side of the volcano crater.
+A vine (Ipomoea cairica) grows among other plants down scoriaceous talus slopes and tuff cliffs on the seaward side of the volcano crater.

 North-northwest of the caldera is a 9 km long structure called Lloyd dome or Curtis Ridge; it is surmounted by a lineament of cones that rise to 80 m below sea level.
 300 m high and 700 m wide Macauley Cone is located on the southeastern caldera margin and rises to 250 m depth.
-It is capped by an 80 m wide and 45 m deep crater with a floor covered with ash and sulfur, while its slopes are covered with talus.
-Parasitic vents and structures have been identified on the caldera rim and submarine slopes of Macauley Island volcano during bathymetric analysis, some are the source of lava flows that extend into the caldera and down the flanks.
+It is capped by an 80 m wide and 45 m deep crater with a floor covered with ash and sulfur, and its slopes are covered with talus (Note: Talus is an accumulation of rock debris at the base of a slope or cliff.).
+Parasitic vents and structures have been identified on the caldera rim and submarine slopes of Macauley Island volcano during bathymetric analysis, some of which are the source of lava flows that extend into the caldera and down the flanks.

-The seafloor on the slopes of Macauley volcano is covered with sand, rock, breccia and bacterial mats.
+The seafloor on the slopes of Macauley volcano is covered with sand, rock, breccia (Note: A rock formed by angular fragments of other rocks.) and bacterial mats.
 "Sediment waves" up to 1 km long and 100 m wide occur on the submarine slopes and extend over 55 km away from the volcano.
-These waves appear to have formed in part during sector collapses and in part during density flows triggered by eruptions; the size of the latter waves may be indicative of the large size of eruptions.
+These waves appear to have formed in part during sector collapses (Note: A sector collapse is the failure of a portion of a volcanic structure that generates a landslide.) and in part during density flows triggered by eruptions; the size of the latter waves may be indicative of the large size of eruptions.
 The submarine slopes are dissected by canyons and channels.
-The total volume of the volcano is about 269 km3, of which less than five percent are emergent.
+The total volume of the volcano is about 269 km3, of which less than five per cent are above sea level.